AndreyKuzmaDev/branch_comparer/README.md

 # branch comparer
 Branch comparer is a simple tool to track states of packages in sisyphus and p11 repositories.
-You can check wich packages are present only in one of them and wich are present in both but have most recent version only in one. #branch comparer
+You can check wich packages are present only in one of them and wich are present in both but have most recent version only in one
 # Instalation
 Download binaries from latest release and run
 ```